NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 To locate the area of spatial overlap, the images can be map-projected (either with ``cam2map`` with a coarse resolution) or with ``mapproject``, using for example the LOLA DEM as the terrain to project onto, or the DEM obtained from running ``stereo`` on those images.
-Then the images can be overlayed in ``stereo_gui``.
+Then the images can be overlayed as georeferenced images in ``stereo_gui``.
 A good sanity check is to examine the shadows in various images.
 If they point in different directions in the images and perhaps also have different lengths, that means that illumination conditions are different enough, which will help constrain the ``sfs`` problem better.

 Running sfs at 1 meter/pixel using a single image
 -------------------------------------------------